-Even though this may seem to be an intangible way of measuring the performance and success of an employee recognition program, it is no less effective.
-In fact, careful assessment of the changes in the known behavior patterns of employees can help organizations better understand the effectiveness of their recognition programs than most surveys.
+Although an intangible way of measuring performance of an employee recognition program, it is no less effective.
+In fact, careful assessment behavioral changes can help organizations better understand the effectiveness of their recognition programs than most surveys.

-If the employees show a greater willingness to contribute towards organizational growth, and seem to be more cooperative and display a more satisfied and happier attitude at work, it can be indicative of the success of recognition programs.
-However, such behavioral changes have to be monitored and assessed over a specified time period to ensure their relevance to the recognition programs.
+If employees are more satisfied and happier at the workplace, it can be indicative of the success of recognition programs.
+However, organizations need to monitor such behavioral changes over time to ensure their relevance to the recognition programs.

-Any negative behavioral changes or the lack of it also need to be monitored closely as they can indicate the failure of a recognition program.
-This enables the management to take timely action to modify the program to get better results.
+Any negative behavioral changes can indicate the failure of a recognition program.
+Hence, this should prompt the management to take timely action to modify the program to get better results.

-More often than not employee recognition programs are designed to drive certain behavioral changes in employees, mostly in alignment with the corporate values.
-If those desired behavioral changes are not happening in a reasonable time frame, then it might be apt to relook at the program design and implementation and modify it to drive better results.
+Often employee recognition programs have objectives of driving certain behavioral changes in employees, mostly in alignment with the corporate values.
+If those desired changes are not happening, then it might be apt to look at making changes in the program.

 Measuring the success of employee recognition programs is critical to assess the return on investment in them made by organizations.
 It also helps in taking timely action to maximize the benefits from such programs.